When should I visit the ARC?

 What do I need to bring to my On-Campus Lab appointment?

 You should bring any assignment(s) or project(s) that you are currently working on for your class(es).
-If your work is stored on electronic media (flash drive or disc), you should bring that with you as well so that the tutor can view your work onscreen.
-ARC Tutoring does not provide blank discs, flash drives or external hard drives, or storage space on its computers for student use.
+If your work is stored on electronic media (external hard drive, flash drive), you should bring that with you as well so that the tutor can view your work onscreen.
+ARC Tutoring does not provide blank discs, flash drives, external hard drives, or storage space on its computers for student use.

 May I use one of the computers in the ARC Tutoring Lab, even if I do not have an appointment with a tutor?

-All computers in the ARC Tutoring Computer Lab at 79 New Montgomery are password protected and designated for use by ARC Tutors while working with students during ARC Labs.
+All computers in the ARC Training & Tutoring department at 79 New Montgomery are password protected and designated for use by ARC Tutors while working with students during ARC Labs.
 Students may not use these computers without ARC Tutor supervision.
-(There are Macintosh computers available in the ARC Tutoring Drawing Studios that may be used by students—with ARC Tutor supervision—but only to print class documents or access the Internet in order to view assignments.)

 What advice do you have for students with learning disabilities?